mhdzahier/mhdzahier.github.io/README.md

 # Data-Portfolio
-Portfolio projects completed by Zahier Nasrudin using R-Studio and Python.
+Portfolio data analytics projects completed by Zahier Nasrudin using R-Studio and Python.
 Click on the projects to see full analysis and code.

 ## Projects (R-Studio):